antonyvam/BatteryImagingLibrary/README.md

 #### a.
 To install using pip:

+This will install the latest stable release but it is recommended you install the latest version from github:

 ```bash
 pip install nDTomo
 ```

 #### b.
 To install using Git:

+This will install the latest version from github:

 ```bash
 pip install git+https://github.com/antonyvam/nDTomo.git